u12206050/directus-extension-dev-canvas/README.md

 # Known Issues

-Console error: `Refused to connect to [URL]because it violates the document's Content Security Policy.`
+>Console error: `Refused to connect to [URL]because it violates the document's Content Security Policy.`
+>
 > Check step 3.1 of the installation instructions.

+> Error: `Failed to fetch dynamically imported module`:
+>
+> Ensure the vite server is running and the URL is correct.

 ## Contributing